SmartlyDressedGames/Unturned-Docs/NPCAsset/Conditions.md

 Conditions
 ==========

 Conditions can be held by NPC assets, interactable objects, and item blueprints.
 The specific property prefix may differ between asset types.
+For example, quests may use "Conditions" while blueprints use "Blueprint_#\_Conditions".

 **Conditions** *byte*: Total number of conditions.